Enohense/Enohense/README.md

 🔭 Working on: Monthly account statement automation, system optimization, and report reconciliation

-🌍 Languages: C#, SQL, a bit of Python, and English (native speaker)

-📫 How to reach me: williamssandra803@gmail.com

 ⚡ Fun fact: I transitioned from a finance background into tech, and I still love numbers as much as clean code!

 My skills